IML-Spikeformer: Input-aware Multi-Level Spiking Transformer for Speech Processing: Experimental results

 \subsection{Attention Maps Analysis}

-The empirical results presented in Table \ref{Tab: abla} demonstrate a notable discrepancy in the performance impact of HDM across softmax and linear attention.
+The empirical results presented in Table V demonstrate a notable discrepancy in the performance impact of HDM across softmax and linear attention.
 When integrated with linear attention mechanisms, HDM yields a substantial CER reduction of 2.3\% (RepSSA$_L$ $\rightarrow$ HD-RepSSA$_L$), whereas the corresponding improvement in softmax-based attention remains comparatively modest at 0.6\% CER reduction (RepSSA$_S$ $\rightarrow$ HD-RepSSA$_S$).
-This different impact suggests that HDM provides essential inductive bias that specifically addresses representational limitations inherent to linear attention formulations.
+This differential impact suggests that HDM provides essential inductive bias that specifically addresses representational limitations inherent in linear attention formulations.

-To elucidate the underlying mechanisms, Figure \ref{Fig: vis of attention map} presents a comparative visualization of attention maps across network depth.
-Figure \ref{Fig: vis of attention map}(a) reveals that RepSSA$_L$ without HDM generates attention maps characterized by near-uniform weight distributions across all token pairs.
-This uniformity persists throughout the network hierarchy (layers 1, 6, and 12), indicating the model's inability to establish different token relationships or develop context-sensitive representational focus, limiting the model's capacity for contextual feature extraction.
+To elucidate the underlying mechanisms, Figure 4 presents a comparative visualization of attention maps across network depth.
+Figure 4(a) reveals that RepSSA$_L$ without HDM generates attention maps characterized by near-uniform weight distributions across all token pairs.
+This uniformity persists throughout the network hierarchy (layers 1, 6, and 12), indicating the model's inability to establish differentiated token relationships or develop context-sensitive representational focus, thereby limiting the model's capacity for contextual feature extraction.